Updated: Feb 18

 If you want to save on the cost of your invites how about making your own?
 This can add a real personal touch right from the outset.

 A super sustainable option is to send your invites out digitally rather than in physical form.
 There are lots of specialist companies that provide this service.

 If you would rather send physical invites you could instead encourage guests to rsvp by email rather than card/letter.

 The Venue & locality

-It's worth thinking about how far your guests will have to travel to the venue and trying to keep it as local as possible for as many guests as possible.
+It's worth thinking about how far your guests will have to travel to the venue.
+The further they have to travel the higher the carbon footprint of your event.
+Therefore, keeping your wedding as local as possible for as many guests as possible is a good option.

 Many venues won't allow paper or plastic confetti which is no bad thing.
-An option is to use flower petals instead.
+An option is to use dried flower petals instead such our Frock Goddess biodegradable confetti.
 Or you could choose biodegradable confetti if your venue will allow it.